gustavoguichard/make-service/README.md

 // It will call "https://example.com/api/users?admin=true"
 ```

+Please note that the `headers` option will be applied _after_ the request transformer runs.
+If you're using a request transformer, we recommend adding custom headers inside your transformer instead of using both options.

 #### Response transformers
 You can also transform the response in any way you want, like: